jpetso/versioncontrol/README.txt

 functionality.

 For the API documentation, have a look at the module file or run doxygen/phpdoc on it to get a fancier version of the docs.
+The provided hooks for API users are documented in hook_versioncontrol.php while backend authors find an example backend module in the versioncontrol_fakecvs directory.

 In subdirectories, you can find three modules that extend the basic administration functionality of Version Control API with additional
 functionality:
-- Commit Log displays a history of commits.
+- Commit Log displays a history of commits and sends out notification mails to the version control administrator.
 - Commit Restrictions grants or denies repository access based on path, branch or tag.
 - Version Control Account Status requires users to submit motivation texts